-OnePlus and Huawei are arguably the two most recognisable smartphone brands to come out of China and make a success in Western markets over the last few years.
+(Pocket-lint) - OnePlus and Huawei are arguably the two most recognisable smartphone brands to come out of China and be successful in Western markets over the last few years.

 - Huawei P20: 5.8-inch, Full HD+, IPS LCD